nealfwilliams/style-kit-n/README.md

 ```

 ### Dynamic Styles
-`style-kit-n` binds dynamic styles to React props in clean and intuitive way.
+`style-kit-n` binds dynamic styles to React props in a clean and intuitive way.

 A function can be provided as the style parameters to specify styles that respond to props.